 The following self-guided tours are available in the Museum:

 Tour the Italian Villa style mansion built in 1859 that was home to Major William T. Sutherlin and family.
-Discover the role this historic house played during the final week of the Civil War.
 The Sutherlin House Tour is available to all and we offer self-guided tours to visitors.

 The Camilla Williams exhibition highlights the relationship this New York City Opera diva had with her hometown, Danville, and explores the difficult path to frame in a racially divided South during the Civil Rights protests.